How to Become a Physical Education Teacher

 Most schools require all students to take gym classes, so if you become a physical education teacher you’ll have the opportunity to interact with students in your school across every grade level.
 Some physical education teachers even support more than one school, holding rotating classes at different schools on different days of the week.

 - In elementary schools, physical education teachers work with children of all fitness levels to improve coordination, teach teamwork and inspire a love for physical activity.

 - In middle or high school classes you can often plan what you’ll teach depending your experience or area of interest.
 Course offerings may range from the traditional, such as baseball, basketball, soccer or tennis to more esoteric activities such as rock climbing, ultimate Frisbee, aerobics and dance.

 Planning assignments and evaluations for your students and monitoring their progress throughout the year is a large part of the job.
 And, like any elementary or secondary school teacher, you may have other duties, such as monitoring student progress, attending faculty meetings, conferencing with parents and completing administrative tasks.

 Education and Certification

 To become a gym teacher, you’ll need at least a bachelor’s degree and teaching certificate in order to teach at a public elementary or secondary school.
 Requirements vary by state, so contact your state Department of Education to discover teacher certification requirements in your area.

 Your curriculum will include classes such as kinesiology, exercise physiology, nutrition, and health and wellness, as well as activity courses such as golf, aerobics, basketball, tennis, racquetball, and team and/or individual sports.

 Teachers who major in health and physical education must also complete certification requirements that include completion of approved teacher education courses and hands-on classroom teaching experience.
-This can be accomplished by completing a master’s degree in education or by simply fulfilling class requirements and taking a certification test.
+There are professional associations that offer continuing education and certification, such as Society for Health and Physical Educators (SHAPE), and many states have dedicated associations for their territory.
+These requirements can also be accomplished by completing a master’s degree in education or by simply fulfilling class requirements and taking a certification test.